 How is this information used?

 Catch rates (i.e., number of fish captured per net-night) of Walleye and Northern Pike are a measure of the population's abundance, with higher catch rates meaning there are more fish in the lake.

 The abundance of adult fish is compared to the standardized thresholds for 5 broad categories of risk to the long-term sustainability of the fish population, with higher densities of fish having lower risk (Table 1).

-The sizes and age of fish also tell us if problems with overharvest (e.g. too few fish living to old age) or habitat (e.g., poor spawning success) are a concern.
+The sizes and age of fish also tell us if problems with overharvest (for example: too few fish living to old age) or habitat (for example: poor spawning success) are a concern.
 Biologists use this information, as well as a variety of data on water quality, access, development, and habitat threats as part of Alberta's Fish Sustainability Index (FSI).

 These assessments as well as the Fisheries Management Objectives are used to determine the most appropriate sport fishing regulations for a lake.
 This landscape-level assessment allows for consistent, broad temporal comparisons of fish sustainability and status.